seeren/appable/README.md

 ```html
 <h2>${title}</h2>
 ```
-Template have access to the component properties and methods. `Component` trigger `update` if the method return a non empty value when a method is binded.
+Template have access to the component properties and methods. `Component` trigger `update` if a method return a non empty value when is binded and the event emmitted.
 ```html
 <a onclick="componentMethod()">Hello</a>
 ```